 Rubber Meet Road

 In the past, we have gotten what we think we should in nursing home cases because the nursing home or the insurance carrier ultimately decided that the facts were unique.
-But the vibe I have gotten in our last few mediations is the nursing homes are going to hang their hat on the cap and the fact that we are in jurisdictions that generally do not award a lot of money.
+But the vibe I have gotten in our last few mediations is the nursing homes will hang their hat on the cap and the fact that we are in jurisdictions that rarely award a lot of money.

 This is all going to come to a head next year because we have clients who see the cases the same way I do.
-They are going to pay us what we think justice demands (not real justice but “in light of the Maryland cap on damage malpractice cases” justice) or the case is going to go to trial.
+They will pay us what we think justice demands (not real justice but “in light of the Maryland cap on damage malpractice cases” justice) or the case will go to trial.